giackperetti/aes-php/README.md

 # aes-php
-A reimplementation of the AES encryption algorithm written in PHP
+A reimplementation of the *AES* encryption algorithm written in `PHP`.

+The code was written for my high school **Systems and Networks** class.